 It can take just a matter of minutes to sign up for an account and start buying and selling cryptocurrency.

-So it’s not surprising that more and more students have been attracted to crypto over the last year – sitting at home during lockdown, with not much to do, few part-time jobs available and instant access to cryptocurrency.
+So it’s not surprising that more and more students have been attracted to crypto recently – sitting at home during lockdown, with not much to do, few part-time jobs available and instant access to cryptocurrency.

 How are students trying to make money from cryptocurrency?